 Henning AE, Hiza E, Ryba A, Monreal A, Sink EL.
 The Incidence of Pincer Type Acetabular Morphology on Radiographs in Asymptomatic Adolescent Patients Podium Presentation, The Children’s Hospital Annual Orthopedic Day Conference, Aurora, CO, April 2010.

-As of February 03, 2022, Dr. Sink reported no relationships with healthcare industry.
+As of February 21, 2023, Dr. Sink reported no relationships with the healthcare industry.

 HSS and its physicians make this information available to patients and the public, thus creating a transparent environment for those who are interested in this information.
 Further, the HSS Conflicts of Interest and Commitment Policy prohibits physicians from collecting royalties on products they develop that are used on patients at HSS.